roman-milk/roman-milk.github.io/exhibitionist-wife.md

+===

- ****** Exhibitionist Wife Ch.
-01 ****** byStoryTeller07© When they pulled away he had a big satisfied grin on his face.
+When they pulled away he had a big satisfied grin on his face.
 She wondered if he had cum in his pants.
 Was that a compliment, or a sorry comment on her flashing him.
 The couple hadn't notice her at all, as they were too busy arguing over the shopping they were carrying.

  'You can't blame me for that.
 You were the one who stripped off,' he playfully scolded her.